microsoft/FluidFramework/BREAKING.md

 ### ensureSynchronizedWithTimeout deprecated in LoaderContainerTracker

 `LoaderContainerTracker.ensureSynchronizedWithTimeout` is deprecated as it is equivalent to `LoaderContainerTracker.ensureSynchronized` and will be removed in an upcoming release.
 The `timeoutDuration` parameter from `TestObjectProvider.ensureSynchronized` will also be removed.
 Please configure the timeout for the test instead.

+### Container-loader deprecations

+The following types in the @fluidframework/container-loader package are not used by, or necessary to use our public api, so will be removed from export in the next major release:

+-   IContainerLoadOptions
+-   IContainerConfig
+-   IPendingContainerState
+-   ISerializableBlobContents

 ### Op compression is enabled by default